payara/Payara-Examples/ecosystem/gradle-example/README.md

  - `cargoRedeployRemote` - redeploys the project artifact to a remote Payara Server instance.
  - `cargoDeployRemote` - deploys the project artifact to a remote Payara Server instance.
  - `cargoRunLocal` - starts a local Payara Server instance in the foreground, and waits for a `CTRL + C` to stop.
  - `cargoStartLocal` - starts a local Payara Server instance in the background, and deploys the project artifact.
+The domain created has the username `admin` and the password `adminadmin`.
  - `cargoRedeployLocal` - Redeploys the project artifact on a local Payara Server instance.
  - `cargoStopLocal` - stops a local Payara Server instance running in the background.